augurybot3/EZ-Name/README.md

 <br>

 ## Details

 ---

-There are no dependencies or libraries at this point.
-It's just a simple script that you can deploy over a directory with an option to include the files contained with it's sub-driectories.
+This script uses the Python standard library, including the `os` and `tkinter` modules.
+It's a simple script that you can deploy over a directory with an option to include the files contained within its subdirectories.

 <br>